uniquerockrz/obsidian-code-embed/README.md

 ## How To Use

 * Download the folder to the plugins directory of your vault.
 * Run `yarn run dev'
+* Enable the plugin.
 * Check the below GIF for usage.

 ![Demo GIF](assets/demo.gif)